 Potential clients want to feel they can trust you.
-Hearing the good and the bad, and seeing these on a reputable directory that vets its listings provides a greater sense of security in their search.
+Hearing the good and the bad, as well as seeing these on a reputable directory that vets its listings, provides a greater sense of security in their search.

 With just one listing in the right place, you could potentially bring in hundreds of leads.
 A FindLaw study found that 31% of the people who use search engines to find a lawyer end up using a directory.
 List your firm on multiple, highly relevant directories, and you might end up with a full caseload before you know it.